 To create soil blocks, you need a special “soil blocker” tool.
 The tool is pushed into the compost mix until compact and then the soil blocks are just ejected from the tool and you are ready to plant.
 I watched this video which really gave me an idea of how this works and the consistency of the soil to use.

-You can’t use regular potting compost or soil, due to the way the soil blocks are made.
+You can’t use regular potting compost or soil when you are growing in soil blocks, due to the way the soil blocks are made.
 The compost is watered and mixed to create a paste like consistency.

 To achieve this, the compost mix needs fibrous material and be able to hold water, as the soil blocks don’t have nonporous walls.
 BBC’s Monty Don suggests the following recipe for a soil block mix: